omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create Training Maxes field on user model for eventual strength programs?

 ## Styling:
-- style add result/submit buttons to be full width. move them all the the bottom of their containers.
-  - blue text that when hovered over turns the full width blue and the text grey
-- in workoutinstance_detail style page so that workout is on left with results on right.
-  - when you scroll workout should be fixed on left and results should scroll on right
 - style workouts on calendar for if completed or not completed that day
   - if statement in utils on instance
     - if instance.dates_workout_completed.filter(date_completed=date).exists():
       - make names with extra class class="calendar_completed_workout_name"
-- can add red dot to website icon on browser tab if you have notifications
-  - (just like linkedin)
 - parallax scrolling: https://www.w3schools.com/howto/howto_css_parallax.asp
 - to have scrollbar, add height: somepixels; and overflow-y: auto;
-  - find out how to style scroll bar
   - add this as a hover style to an element to only show the scroll bar on hover
 - css storage location: https://docs.djangoproject.com/en/2.2/intro/tutorial06/ `
 - change color of workout name if assigned by coach or by self
   - already aplied the classes below.
 Just need to style them
     - .assigned_workout_name     .not_assigned_workout_name
-- Create stylebook for all screens
-- Create table for viewing workouts similar to the styling of this: https://fooplugins.github.io/FooTable/docs/examples/advanced/filter-dropdown.html
 - Add back button to previous search after filtering
-- Add filters currently active below search boxes after a filter is chosen
 - set maximum video and image size for displaying on webpage
 - add click to hide/show scaling on workout detail and instance detail pages.
   - set default to hidden